 Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.

-Wildfire: Are you covered?
+Wildfires: Are you covered?

 Do you have enough coverage?
-The Insurance Information Institute advises buying enough, if possible, to:
+The Insurance Information Institute advises buying enough to:

 - Replace your home’s structure.
 To tell if your coverage is adequate, ask one or two local builders to estimate the price of replacing your home.
 If you own an older home, the institute adds, you may not be able to buy a replacement-cost policy.
 Instead, you may have to buy a modified replacement-cost policy.

 - Replace your stuff.
-A homeowners policy typically covers the replacement value of possessions inside the home: your furniture, tools, appliances, clothes and valuables, but with limits.
+A homeowners policy typically covers the replacement value of possessions inside the home — your furniture, tools, appliances, clothes and valuables — but with limits.
 You may need additional coverage to fully insure expensive jewelry, art or collectibles.

 - Cover loss of use.
 You could spend thousands of dollars on shelter and meals while your home is being repaired.
 Get a policy with a generous allowance for loss of use.

 Hurricane season — which runs from June 1 to Nov.
 30 — brings risks from high wind, rain and flooding in storm-prone regions.

 Your homeowners policy may cover some wind damage.
 Read it or review it with a professional to find the limits and specifics.
 Wind damage coverage often has a separate, higher deductible.
 For example, if your home is worth $250,000 and the hurricane deductible is 3 percent, you’d pay $7,500 out of pocket before your insurance kicks in.